GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/background_pages/index.md

 }
 ```

 You may want to modularize your event handling code by dividing it across multiple JavaScript files.
-In this case, you must import these scfripts from within the main service worker file:
+In this case, you must import these scripts from within the main service worker file:

 ```js
 {